jneilliii/OctoPrint-CustomBackground/README.md

 # OctoPrint-CustomBackground

-Octoprint plugin to change the background image on the temperature graph.
+OctoPrint plugin to change the background image on the temperature graph.

 ![screenshot](screenshot.png)